matthew-vaught/basketball-playstyle-research/README.md

-# Evolution of Power Forward Role in the NBA 🏀
+# Evolution of Playstyle and Height in the NBA 🏀

 [![Poster Preview](https://raw.githubusercontent.com/matthew-vaught/bball_research_portfolio/main/UGS%20Poster%20Presentation%20Template.pptx%20(4).png)](https://raw.githubusercontent.com/matthew-vaught/bball_research_portfolio/main/UGS%20Poster%20Presentation%20Template.pptx%20(4).png)

-This repository contains all notebooks and supporting files for my research on the evolution of height and playstyle for **power forwards** in the NBA from 2013–2014 through 2023–2024.
+This repository contains all notebooks and supporting files for my research on the evolution of height and playstyle in the NBA from 2000 through 2024.

 ---